riboseinc/jekyll-theme-open-project/README.md

   # no_auto_fontawesome: yes
   # Specify this only if you want to disable free Font Awesome CDN.
   # IMPORTANT: In this case your site MUST specify include head.html with appropriate scripts.
-  # Theme design relies on Font Awesome “solid” and “brands” icon styles
+  # Theme design relies on Font Awesome "solid" and "brands" icon styles
   # and expects them to be included in SVG mode.
   # Without this setting, one-file FA distribution, all.js, is included from free FA CDN.

-  theme: jekyll-theme-rop
+  theme: prexian

   permalink: /blog/:month-:day-:year-:title/
-  # It’s important that dash-separated permalink is used for blog posts.
+  # It's important that dash-separated permalink is used for blog posts.
-  # There’re no daily or monthly blog archive pages generated.
+  # There're no daily or monthly blog archive pages generated.
-  # Hub sites reference posts using that method, and it’s currently non-customizable.
+  # Hub sites reference posts using that method, and it's currently non-customizable.
   # With `collections` configuration, specify permalink for posts
   # correctly as well (for an example, see https://github.com/metanorma/metanorma.org/blob/d2b15f6d8c4cea73d45ad899374845ec38348ff1/_config.yml#L60).

+  refresh_remote_data: daily
+  # Optional.
+Controls when to refresh remote repository data.
+  # Options: always, never, daily, weekly
+  # Default: daily
   ```

 ### Logo

 (mandatory)

-By “logo” is meant the combination of site symbol as a graphic
+By "logo" is meant the combination of site symbol as a graphic
 and name as word(s).

 - **Symbol** is basically an icon for the site.